ReymoT/fraud-detection-mlops/README.md

 | Observed scale-up | 2 → 6 pods |

 ## Notes
-The current Airflow setup uses SQLite and SequentialExecutor for local development.
-A production deployment would use:
+The local Airflow setup uses PostgreSQL, Redis, and CeleryExecutor for production-style distributed orchestration.

-PostgreSQL metadata database

-CeleryExecutor or KubernetesExecutor

-Redis/RabbitMQ broker if using Celery
+A full cloud production deployment would add:

-Cloud object storage for artifacts
+- Cloud object storage for MLflow artifacts, model files, monitoring reports, and logs

-Secrets manager
+- Secrets manager for database passwords, API keys, and service credentials
+- Container registry such as Docker Hub, GHCR, ECR, or GCR
+- Managed Kafka such as Confluent Cloud or AWS MSK
+- Managed Airflow such as MWAA, Astronomer, or Cloud Composer
+- Cloud deployment on ECS, SageMaker, or Kubernetes

 Container registry